 Creative ways to boost earnings

-If you want to get creative, you can buy supermarket gift cards at a location where you earn a large bonus on that category.
+If you want to get creative, you can buy supermarket gift cards at a location where you earn a large bonus in that category.
 Since I earn 5X Ultimate Rewards at office supply stores with the Ink Cash card, I can purchase Whole Foods cards from our local Office Depot.
-Personally, it’s not worth the extra 1/2 point we’d earn over the Amex Everyday Preferred for us to keep running for gift cards (and I think Sharon would kill me if I kept handing her cards to use when she goes shopping) (Note from Sharon: I dunno if I would kill you – cuz then how would I get to travel anymore?
-I don’t know nuthin’ about these credit cards – I might give you a whole lot of side eye).
+Personally, it’s not worth the extra 1/2 point we’d earn over the Amex Everyday Preferred for us to keep running for gift cards (and I think Sharon would kill me if I kept handing her cards to use when she goes shopping) (Note from Sharon: I dunno if I would kill you.
+I don’t know nuthin’ about these credit cards – I might give you a whole lot of side-eye).

-You may also be able to find grocery store gift cards at home improvement stores or gas stations if you have a card which earns a large bonus at those locations.
+You may also be able to find grocery store gift cards at home improvement stores or gas stations if you have a card that earns a large bonus at those locations.